korykilpatrick/HelpHut/docs/main-navigation-layout.md

 2. **Navigation Patterns**
    - Use `BaseLink` for all navigation
    - Wrap in `NavItem` for consistent styling
-   - Group related items in `MenuGroup`
+   - Group related items in sections
+   - Use role-based feature filtering

 3. **Layout Structure**
    - Use `BaseCard` for content containers